ubcbraincircuits/osfclienttutorial/README.md

 ```

 ## Disclaimer
-This notebook was created for the [UBC Brain Circuits Cluster](https://braincircuits.centreforbrainhealth.ca/) and placed in this repository so that it can be of help to other users.
+This notebook was created for the [UBC Brain Circuits Cluster](https://braincircuits.centreforbrainhealth.ca/) and placed in this repository so that it may be of help to other users.
 It was written independently of the developers and maintainers of osfclient.